ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 ### Regeneration logic

-When a regeneration is triggered, the existing labview driver simply resends the existing temperature setpoint.
+When a regeneration is triggered, the existing labview driver simply sends a temperature setpoint of zero.
 There is logic to do something much more complicated, but it is "commented out" in an `if False` statement.

 # Labview driver oddities